 Prescription mMedications to be administered pursuant to p.r.n. ("as needed") orders may be administered by authorized unlicensed school personnel after an assessment by or consultation with the school nurse for each dose, with the exception of emergency rescue medications.

-Neither prescription medication nor over-the-counter medications can be administered by delegation by unlicensed school personnel without student-specific medication orders from a licensed prescriber.

 (6) (7) For each school, an updated list of unlicensed school personnel who have been trained in the administration of prescription medications shall be maintained.
 Upon request, a parent shall be provided with a list of school personnel authorized to administer prescription medications.
-The name of the unlicensed school personnel administering medication by delegation must be identified in the student health record.
+The name of the unlicensed school personnel that administered medication by delegation must be identified in the student health record.

 : Responsibilities of the School Nurse Regarding Prescription Medication Administration